Common Issues & Fixes

 Most of the time, any issues that do arise during the operation of the plugin are to do with hosting or email delivery.

 It is recommended that when adding the Content Notify shortcode to a page using Elementor, that you use the HTML element as opposed to the Shortcode element.
-This will ensure the shortcode is rendered correctly and not appear broken in the Elementor Editor.
-This will also fix the issue of the page appearing broken after the form is submitted.
+This will ensure the shortcode is rendered correctly on the front-end but with the caveat that the text won’t render when viewing it in the Elementor Editor.
+Using the Elementor HTML element may also fix the issue of the page appearing broken after the form is submitted.